holoisme/TruthTableGenerator/README.md

 T  | F
 F  | T
 ### The AND operation.
-For a given proposition p and q, "p and q" is true only if both p and q are true, and is false otherwise. "p and q" is written here either as `p & q` or `p ∧ q`. <br>
+For given propositions p and q, "p and q" is true only if both p and q are true, and is false otherwise. "p and q" is written here either as `p & q` or `p ∧ q`. <br>
 p  | q  | p&q
 -- | -- | --
 T  | T  | T